 - We have a limited operating history, have incurred significant operating losses since our inception and expect to incur significant losses for the foreseeable future.
-We may never generate any revenue or become profitable or, if we achieve profitability, we may not be able to sustain it. - We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed and on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations. - The COVID-19 outbreak may adversely impact our business. - We depend heavily on the success of cirmtuzumab and TK216, which are in Phase 1 or Phase 1/2 clinical trials, as well as our ROR1 CAR-T program, which is in preclinical development.
+We may never generate any revenue or become profitable or, if we achieve profitability, we may not be able to sustain it. - We will require substantial additional financing to achieve our goals, and a failure to obtain this capital when needed and on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations. - Our management, as of December 31, 2022, and our independent registered public accounting firm, in their report on our financial statements as of and for the fiscal year ended December 31, 2022, have concluded that there is substantial doubt as to our ability to continue as a going concern. - The COVID-19 pandemic has adversely impacted, and may continue to adversely impact, our business. - We depend heavily on the success of our product candidates, which are in clinical or preclinical development.
 If we are unable to advance our product candidates in clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed. - Clinical drug development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results.
-Our product candidates may not have favorable results in clinical trials or receive regulatory approval on a timely basis, if at all. - We may find it difficult to enroll patients in our clinical trials.
-If we encounter difficulties enrolling subjects in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - We rely on third parties for the manufacture of our product candidates for clinical and preclinical development and expect to continue to do so for the foreseeable future. - We may not be able to maintain orphan drug designations for certain of our product candidates, and may be unable to maintain the benefits associated with orphan drug designation, including the potential for market exclusivity. - Fast Track designation by the FDA for TK216 or our other product candidates may not actually lead to a faster development or regulatory review or approval process. - Interim, topline and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - We rely on third parties to conduct many of our preclinical studies and clinical trials.
-Any failure by a third-party to conduct the clinical trials according to good laboratory practices, GCPs and other requirements and in a timely manner may delay or prevent our ability to seek or obtain regulatory approval for or commercialize our product candidates. - If the market opportunities for our products are smaller than we believe they are, our revenue may be adversely affected, and our business may suffer.
+Our product candidates may not have favorable results in clinical trials or receive regulatory approval on a timely basis, if at all. - We may find it difficult to enroll patients in our clinical trials as planned.
+If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - We rely on third parties for the manufacture of our product candidates for preclinical and clinical development activities and expect to continue to do so for the foreseeable future. - We may not be able to maintain orphan drug designations for some of our product candidates, and may be unable to leverage the benefits associated with orphan drug designation, including the potential for market exclusivity. - Fast Track designation by the U.S. Food and Drug Administration, or FDA, for our product candidates may not actually lead to a faster development or regulatory review or approval process.

-- Our operating results may fluctuate significantly, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide. - Our success depends on our ability to protect our intellectual property and our proprietary technologies.
+- Interim, topline and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - We rely on third parties to conduct many of our preclinical studies and clinical trials.
+Any failure by a third-party to conduct the clinical trials according to the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use, or ICH, Guidelines, national requirements, and other requirements in a timely manner may delay or prevent our ability to seek or obtain regulatory approval for or commercialize our product candidates. - If the market opportunities for our products are smaller than we believe they are, our revenue may be adversely affected, and our business may suffer. - Our operating results may fluctuate significantly, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide. - Our success depends on our ability to protect our intellectual property and our proprietary technologies.